Flight-Free-UK/flight_free_uk_website/source/posts/how-to-cross-the-atlantic.html.markdown

 ### R﻿epositioning cruises

+C﻿ruise ships often need to reposition the boat after a cruise, ready to pick up the next cohort of holiday-makers, so the cruise line will sell cabins at a discounted rate.

-A slightly cheaper way and less carbon intensive way is to be on a repositioning cruise – arguably the boat is going anyway so you're not responsible for the ship itself, just for what you use on board.
+It's a slightly cheaper and less carbon intensive way to cross the Atlantic – arguably the boat is going anyway so you're not responsible for the emissions from the ship itself, just for what you use on board.